 Meresmaa’s backlist includes epic fantasy, short story collections, YA novella trilogies, and verse novels, to name a few.
 She has also written children's books, the most recent being picture books Minä en pelkää (I Am Not Afraid) and Kevätystävyys (Spring Friendship), as well as middle-grade horror trilogy Lumola (Monster Manor).
-Ongoing chapter book series Hirviöhoitola (The Little Monster Rescue) begun in 2023.
-Her latest fantasy duology's first book Tytär hämärän, piika pimeän (Twilight's Daughter, Darksome Maid) won Blogistania Kuopus Award and was nominated for both Kuvastaja and Tähtivaeltaja Award.
-Rauniara duology combines Finnish folklore, magic and clockpunk in a unique way.
+Ongoing chapter book series Hirviöhoitola (Monster Care) begun in 2023.

-Many of her short stories have been translated into languages other than Finnish.
-Meresmaa’s YA verse novel Dodo won the Blogistania Kuopus Award 2020 and was nominated for the best YA novel (Topelius Prize).
+Meresmaa’s YA verse novel Dodo won the Blogistania Kuopus Award 2020 and was nominated for the best YA novel in Finland (Topelius Prize).
 Mifonki fantasy series received a Kuvastaja Honorary Mention in 2021.

 The main themes in Meresmaa’s stories are love and friendships, the formation of one’s identity, power structures between individuals as well as between societies, and the empowerment of those who belong to minorities or lower rungs in the hierarchy.